Love and Friendship Day is Celebrated in September

 What is Love and Friendship Day in Colombia?

-In a nutshell Love and Friendship Day (Dia de amor y amistad) is just another St. Valentine’s Day and it is celebrated on September 20.
+In a nutshell Love and Friendship Day (Dia de amor y amistad) is just another St. Valentine’s Day and it is celebrated this Saturday, September 16.

 Who was Saint Valentine?